Ali Zaidi (lawyer): Biden administration

 Zaidi explains the climate change-related executive orders signed by Joe Biden in January 2021.

 Zaidi began in the administration as Deputy White House National Climate Advisor, where he served under Gina McCarthy.
 The White House announced that Zaidi would succeed McCarthy as the White House National Climate Advisor following her resignation on September 16, 2022.

 In December 2020, The Economic Times noted that Zaidi is the highest-ranking Pakistani-American in the Biden administration.

-In 2021, an honoree by the Carnegie Corporation of New York's Great Immigrant Award.
+In 2021, he was an honoree of the Carnegie Corporation of New York's Great Immigrant Award.